koshasheth24/Illumio-CodingChallenge/README.md

 Other thing I wanted to work on was the Test cases.
 The code needs to be checked for dealing with bulk values and I would like to add a test case for the same by creating a file with dummy file as input to consider the maximum input run-time.

-### I would like to be considered primarily for the platform team followed by Policy Team.
+### I would like to be considered primarily for the Platform team followed by Policy Team.